Volksbücherei Fürth Innenstadtbibliothek Carl Friedrich Eckart Stiftung

 17. September 2019

 The atmosphere is very pleasant.
 The staff on-site are always friendly.
 I think returning books via the machine is great.
-There is only a smaller selection of books on-site, but you can have the rest delivered online or from other branches to the city center.
+There is only a smaller selection of books on-site, but the rest can be delivered online or on-site from the other branches to the downtown area.
 So that's not a big problem.
 My only downside: the opening hours.
 Unfortunately, they are not really suitable for working people.
 But all in all, I'm always very satisfied here.

 MB